-Investments in alternative assets are less liquid than their public markets counterparts.
+Last, investments in alternative assets are less liquid than their public markets counterparts.
 Investments are closely held and liquidity is minimal.
-Furthermore, without a publicly traded security, the value of private securities cannot be determined by market trading.
-The value of the private securities must be estimated by book value, appraisal, or determined by a cash flow model.
+Further, without a publicly traded security, the value of private securities cannot be determined by market trading.
+The value of the private securities must be estimated by book value, arrived at by appraisal, or determined by a cash flow model.

-Constrained versus Unconstrained Investing
+Constrained versus unconstrained investing

-During the great bull market from 1981 to 2000 the asset management industry only had to invest in the stock market to enjoy consistent, high, double-digit returns.
+During the great bull market of 1983 to 2000, the asset management industry only had to invest in the stock market to enjoy consistent double-digit returns.
 During this heyday, investment management shops and institutional investors divided their assets between the traditional asset classes of stocks and bonds.
-As the markets turned sour at the beginning of the new millennium, asset management firms and institutional investors found themselves "boxed in" by these traditional asset class distinctions.
+As the markets turned sour at the beginning of the new millennium, asset management firms and institutional investors found themselves boxed in by these traditional asset class distinctions.
 They found that their investment teams were organized along traditional asset class lines and their investment portfolios were constrained by efficient benchmarks that reflected this "asset box" approach.

 Consequently, traditional asset management shops have been slow to reorganize their investment structures.
-This has allowed hedge funds and other alternative investment vehicles to flourish because they are not bounded by traditional asset class lines-they can invest outside the benchmark.
+This has allowed hedge funds and other alternative investment vehicles to flourish because they are not bound by traditional asset class lines-they can invest outside the benchmark.
 These alternative assets are free to exploit the investment opportunities that fall in between the traditional benchmark boxes.
 The lack of constraints allows alternative asset managers a degree of freedom that is not allowed the traditional asset class shops.
-Furthermore, traditional asset management shops remain caught up in an organizational structure that is bounded by traditional asset class lines.
+Further, traditional asset class lines.
 This provides another constraint because it inhibits the flow of information and investment ideas across the organization.